Ashley Sheffer, United States Marine Corps

 Ashley Sheffer didn’t come from a military family.
 She joined the U.S. Marine Corps primarily because of the challenges it offered as well as the philanthropic aspect of it.
 “I joined because of the history of the heroes from over the years and the challenge of training.
 Humanitarian work was [also] a goal of mine,” said Sheffer.

 Although she had to leave the armed forces due to an injury, she says she appreciates the perspective she gained from her service.
-“My military experience helped me with things like uniform pride, timeliness, respecting authority and realizing that I am on the bottom and have a lot to learn from my peers.”
+“My military experience helped me with things like uniform pride, timeliness, respecting authority and realizing that I am at the bottom and have a lot to learn from my peers.”

 Today, Sheffer serves as an EMT-B with AMR West Michigan — a role she’s had since January 2022.
 “I wanted to work for GMR/AMR because I wanted to be a part of FEMA deployments.
 I have some time before I can do them, but I'm really looking forward to it,” she said.